 The Resurrection or Annihilation of Better Service?

-Remember in the movie I, Robot, where the droids are activated as a group, and they begin to overtake the human population?
+Customers demand better service; they have the power.
+Remember in the movie I, Robot, where the droids are activated as a group.
+Then they began to attack the human population?
 It is a frightening idea with a lot of action.
 You could think of customers beginning to behave like that.
-Customers have the power, and they are demanding better service.

 Market changes are already overwhelming nearly all organizations faster than predicted by futurists.
 This is especially true in the move to digital commerce.
 We are already witnessing the thinning of the ranks in retail companies.
 Those weak in customer service continue to bite the dust.

 Customer service of the past was planned to be mostly personal attention.
 Today it’s vastly becoming digital.
-The internet and the younger generation that is growing up with it has changed everything.
+The internet and the younger generation has changed everything.
 The customer service that we know from the past is gone.
 Most companies are scrambling to find the ‘secret sauce’ to get a market edge.
 For example, nearly 9 of 10 millennials use search engines to find customer service answers.
 In addition, over half of them use social media to ask customer service questions.
 With technological improvements, the expectations for better service are higher.

-According to Forrester, 73% of companies name ‘improving customer service’ as their top priority.
+Above all research says 73% of companies name ‘improving customer service’ as their top priority.
 More research shows that only two out of ten companies have a top notch customer service culture.
 An Accenture study shows poor customer service costs companies $1.6 trillion a year.
 That’s nearly six times more than a decade ago.
-Over 54% of customers stopped doing business with the company because of poor service, up 5% from a year ago.
+Over 54% of customers stopped doing business with the company because of poor service.
+This is up 5% from a year ago.

-While the concept of resurrecting customer service is in vogue, it has not yet evolved into practice.
-One report showed that customer service is improving, but it included satisfied customers as part of their barometer for gain.
+The concept of resurrecting customer service is in vogue.
+But, it has not yet evolved into practice.
+One report showed that customer service is improving.
+Unfortunately, it included satisfied customers as part of their barometer for gain.
 This is folly.
-Frederick F. Reichheld’s company has well researched the fact that a ‘just satisfied’ customer is not a loyal business-building customer.
-Customer service is actually getting worse in most places.
-How many times a week do you get great service?
-Poor service?
-Need any more be said?
+The Bain Company researched the fact that a ‘just satisfied’ customer is not a loyal business-building customer.
+Therefore, customer service is actually getting worse in most places.

-In 2014, my post The Death of Customer Service showed that companies do now and will continue to invest in technology over people.
-Today, customer service has been highly dehumanized in many organizations.
+A few years ago, my post The Death of Customer Service showed that companies invest in technology over people.
+Certainly, customer service has been highly dehumanized in many organizations.
 Some studies predict that 80% or more of customer interactions in the near future will be without human interaction.
-However, customer service feedback indicates that 83% of customers still prefer dealing with a person rather than digital options to take care of specific service needs or concerns.
+However, customer service feedback indicates that 83% of customers still prefer dealing with a person rather than digital options to take care of specific service needs.
+Consider, nearly 9 of 10 customers will pay more for better service.

 What Do Customers Want?

-Bottom line, a truly customer-focused company is continually changes to get better service.
-They gain greater profits and growth as a result.
+Bottom line, a truly customer-driven company continually changes to get better.
+As a result, they gain greater profits and growth.
 ACSI research backs this up.
-The following companies continually show they know what customers want because they regularly adapt and change: Wegmans, Amazon, Wistia, JetBlue, Publix, Disney, Ritz Carlson, USAA, Nordstrom, Trader Joes, Zappos and Apple.
+For example, the following companies continually show they know what customers want: Wegmans, Amazon, Wistia, JetBlue, Publix, Disney, Ritz Carlson, USAA, Nordstrom, Trader Joes, Zappos and Apple.

 - Convenience is key!
 Make it easy to reach products or services anytime and anywhere, no confusion.